MaZderMind/osm-history-splitter/README.md

-# Old Repository
+# Unmaintained
-This is the old Respository of the osm-history-splitter.
-User @joto has ported the Project to his new libosmium.
-The new Repo can be found here: https://github.com/joto/osm-history-splitter
+The osm-history-splitter is currently unmaintained and searches for a new Maintainer.
+User @joto has started to port the Project to his new libosmium in https://github.com/joto/osm-history-splitter but according to #17 this is not finished yet.
+It would be a good start for someone willing to maintain this Project in the future.
+Just go on and fork the repo :)

 ===